 Tinnitus Causes and What You Can Do About It

-Tinnitus is the sensation of noise or “ringing” in the ears – a common problem that affects approximately 15 to 20 percent of individuals, so roughly 1 out of 6 people suffer from it.
+Let’s talk about some of the common causes of tinnitus and what you can do about it.
+Tinnitus is a sensation of noise or “ringing” in the ears – a common problem that affects approximately 15 to 20 percent of individuals, so roughly 1 out of 6 people suffer from it.
 With those kinds of numbers, we feel it’s a topic worth exploring, and in fact, it’s an important part of our practice at Tinnitus & Hearing Center of Arizona.
 The Rohe Method® of Tinnitus Treatment was created as a unique blend of Cognitive Behavior Therapy (CBT) and Tinnitus Retraining Therapy to facilitate retraining the brain.
 Retraining activates plasticity in the brain, which allows the nervous system to change its function in various ways, typically for learning or self-repair.

 Tinnitus is not an actual condition; it is a symptom of some type of underlying condition, such as an ear injury, circulatory system disorder or age-related hearing loss.